expressjs/expressjs.com/_includes/api/en/5x/app-settings.md

   </td>
   <td>Boolean</td>
   <td markdown="1">
   Enable escaping JSON responses from the `res.json`, `res.jsonp`, and `res.send` APIs.
 This will escape the characters `<`, `>`, and `&` as Unicode escape sequences in JSON.
-The purpose of this it to assist with [mitigating certain types of persistent XSS attacks](https://blog.mozilla.org/security/2017/07/18/web-service-audits-firefox-accounts/) when clients sniff responses for HTML.
+The purpose of this is to assist with [mitigating certain types of persistent XSS attacks](https://blog.mozilla.org/security/2017/07/18/web-service-audits-firefox-accounts/) when clients sniff responses for HTML.
   <p><b>NOTE</b>: Sub-apps will inherit the value of this setting.</p>
   </td>
   <td>N/A (undefined)</td>